enwi/MonoBus/README.md

     - `0xAX` is the command for sending a column of pixels
         - The command is followed by the address of the column.
 This address leaves out all numbers where all lower 4 bits are `0x0` or `0x8`.
 For that we implemented a lookup table. (`lut`)
         - After that there are 6 or 8 bytes of pixel data depending on the row size of the matrix.
 Pixels are encoded 2 bits each where `0b11` means flip the dot to yellow and `0b10` means flip the dot to black.
 The MSB bits of the second byte are always left blank, meaning for 2 bytes of data only 7 pixels are included.
 You can take a llok at the `setPixelColumn` command to see how it works.

+# Special Thanks
+Special thanks to @atc1441 for reversing most of the protocol :rocket: